gvwilson/sensibleadventures/shapers/shapers.md

 an intrinsic characteristic such as fitness or dexterity.

 **Fluke**{:#g:fluke}:
-a sequence of 5's or 6's on one die.
+a roll of 17 or 18 (automatic success) or 3 or 4 (automatic failure).

 **Health point**{:#g:health-point}:
-measures how much damage a character can take.
+how much damage a character can take.

-**Level**{:#g:level}:
+**Penalty**{:#g:penalty}:
-determines the bonus added to (or subtracted from) a dice roll based on a character's skill.
+a negative rating.

 **Player**{:#g:player}:
 someone who is playing the part of a character in the game.

 **Rating**{:#g:rating}:
-a bonus or penalty for a character's feature or a task's difficulty.
+a bonus or penalty for a character's feature or a challenge's difficulty.

 **Shaping**{:#g:shaping}:
 the psychic ability to control one of the six elements.